spencergoff/automobile-fatality-prediction/README.md

 Attempts to accurately predict the number of fatalities caused by automobile-related incidents given the hour, day of the week, and the current weather conditions.

 ### About the Data
-The files auto_fatalities.csv and auto_fatalities_numeric.csv were organized by me using data from https://www-fars.nhtsa.dot.gov/QueryTool/querysection/selectyear.aspx
+The files auto_fatalities_data.csv and auto_fatalities_data_numeric.csv were organized by me using data from https://www-fars.nhtsa.dot.gov/QueryTool/querysection/selectyear.aspx

 I documented the steps I took to query this data in automobile-fatalities-query-steps.pdf.

-auto_fatalities.csv contains data in which the day, hour, and weather fields are kept human-readable
+auto_fatalities_data.csv contains data in which the day, hour, and weather fields are kept human-readable

-auto_fatalities_numeric.csv contains data in which the day, hour, and weather fields are assigned discrete values as listed below.
+auto_fatalities_data_numeric.csv contains data in which the day, hour, and weather fields are assigned discrete values as listed below.
 In order for the data to work with the regression model, I had to assign numerical descriptors to each of the possible non-numeric values.
 Here are the corresponding values:

 Sunday: 0
 Monday: 1